 where || denotes byte-level concatenation, t35_identifier is taken from the associated T35MetadataSampleEntry, and t35_payload is the sample data.

-Clause X.2 Carriage of ITU-T T.35 in multiplexed timed metadata tracks [m74994]
+12.3.4.4 Carriage in multiplexed timed metadata tracks

-Add clause X.2 as follows:

 ITU-T T.35 timed metadata may be carried in a multiplexed timed metadata ('mebx') track using the 'me4c' key_namespace as defined in subclause 12.8.5.3, with key_value set to 'it35'.
-The mandatory extensions of T35MetadataSampleEntry (i.e. description and t35_identifier) shall be present in the MetadataSetupBox associated with that key.
+The contents of T35MetaDataSampleEntry (i.e. t35_identifier_length and t35_identifier) shall be present in the MetadataSetupBox associated with that key.
+If a HumanReadableStreamDescriptionBox is present in the corresponding T35MetaDataSampleEntry, it should also be included in the MetadataSetupBox.

-The sample data for each ITU-T T.35 metadata unit in the mebx track shall follow the format defined in X.1.3, wrapped in a box with local key as the box type as per the mebx framing as defined in subclause 12.8.3.
+The sample data for each ITU-T T.35 metadata unit in the mebx track shall follow the format defined in 12.3.4.3, wrapped in a box with local key as the box type as per the mebx framing as defined in subclause 12.8.3.

 Clause 12.8 Multiplexed timed metadata tracks [m74994]

-Clause 12.8.4 Sample entry format

-Clause 12.8.4.2 Metadata key table box
+Add a new paragraph in clause 12.8.2 immediately after paragraph 2 (the 'cdsc' line):

+Any track reference present in a 'mebx' track applies to all multiplexed metadata units within that track.

-Update text of clause 12.8.4.2 as follows:
+Add the following text between the first and second paragraph of clause 12.8.4.2:

-This is a box containing one or more instances of MetadataKeyBox, one for each “configuration” of key that may occur in the samples of the track.
-For example, if there are two keys, there will be two MetadataKeyBox boxes in the MetadataKeyTableBox – one for each key.

 Multiple MetadataKeyBox instances within a MetadataKeyTableBox may share the same key_namespace and key_value.
 No uniqueness constraint is imposed on this combination.
 When multiple MetadataKeyBox instances share the same key_namespace and key_value, they are distinguished by their local_key_id and by any additional key configuration data associated with the key, such as setup box information or locale information.

-If the MetadataKeyTableBox does not contain a key for which a client is searching no samples associated with this sample entry contain values with that key.
+Clause 12.11.6.2 Texture-depth alignment box [m76743]

+Add new clause 12.11.6.2 as follows:

+12.11.6.2.1 Definition

+Box Type: 'tdab' Container: DepthInformationBox Mandatory: No Quantity: One

+The TextureDepthAlignmentBox is used to provide information related to the alignment of a depth image contained in a depth video track and a corresponding frame contained in a video track identified by a track reference, as specified in 12.11.2.1.

+12.11.6.2.2 Syntax

+aligned(8) class TextureDepthAlignmentBox extends Box('tdab') {

+unsigned int(1) alignment_status_idc;

+unsigned int(7) reserved;

+if (alignment_status_idc == 0) { unsigned int(1) reference_present; if (reference_present){ unsigned int(32) track_ID; } } if (alignment_status_idc == 1) {

+unsigned int(1) resampling_parameters_present; unsigned int(1) offset_parameters_present;

+unsigned int(1) affine_transformation_parameters_present; unsigned int(1) calibration_parameters_present; unsigned int(4) reserved; if (resampling_parameters_present){ unsigned int(4) resampling_method_id;

+unsigned int(4) reserved;

+} if (offset_parameters_present){

+unsigned int(16) position_offset_h; unsigned int(16) position_offset_v; } if (calibration_parameters_present){ unsigned int(32) item_id; } }

+}

+12.11.6.2.3 Semantics

+alignment_status_idc specifies the status of the alignment between a depth image contained in the depth video track and the corresponding frame contained in the referenced video track, as specified in Table XXX.

+Table XXX – Definition of alignment_status_idc.